Last Updated on July 17, 2023

 Mayapan near Merida in Yucatan used to be a powerful Maya city.
 Today, you can wander around its ruins, imagining what life could have looked like when Mayas were inhabiting the city.
-A visit to Mayapan from Merida is a must-do, don’t miss this incredible archaeological site.
+A visit to Mayapan is one of the best things to do in Merida, don’t miss this incredible archaeological site.

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.